Best AI Chess Coaches in 2026: An Honest Comparison

 - · Puzzle-heavy approach can feel disconnected from real games

-- · Designed for all skill levels — less beginner-tailored than focused tools
+- · Designed for all skill levels, so less beginner-tailored than focused tools

 - · Higher price point than newer alternatives